 Algebra does not even leave behind sports to make use of it.
-If you look closely, the players of almost all the sports, unintentionally, apply algebra.
-The cricketers are able to hit sixes only because they are able to calculate the force required to hit the ball and basketball players calculate the trajectory to score a point.
-In a similar fashion, footballers calculate the force and distance so as to score a goal and sprinters estimate the speed required to cover the distance to reach the endpoint; therefore, each and every sport involve algebra in one way or the other.
+If you look closely, the players of almost all sports, unintentionally, apply algebra.
+The cricketers can hit sixes only because they can calculate the force required to hit the ball and basketball players calculate the trajectory to score a point.
+Similarly, footballers calculate the force and distance to score a goal and sprinters estimate the speed required to cover the distance to reach the endpoint; therefore, every sport involves algebra in one way or the other.

-Moreover, you might be surprised to know that even dogs employ algebra to calculate the time and distance in order to catch hold of a boomerang or a food morsel mid-air.
+Moreover, you might be surprised to know that even dogs employ algebra to calculate the time and distance to catch hold of a boomerang or a food morsel mid-air.

-Had it not been for algebra, you might not be having flat screen TVs or smartphones.
-The computer games that you play endlessly, mobile phones that you use, cars that you drive, it because of the people who are adept at algebra that such situations are made possible.
+Had it not been for algebra, you might not be having flat-screen TVs or smartphones.
+The computer games that you play endlessly, mobile phones that you use, and cars that you drive, it is because of the people who are adept at algebra that such situations are made possible.
 In algebra, specific numbers are replaced by symbols.
 While playing a computer game, you see a character; that character is nothing but a string of symbols.
-A computer programmer uses his knowledge of algebra to put forth the string of symbols.
+A computer programmer uses his knowledge of algebra to put forth a string of symbols.
 Also, a set of rules are followed to make the symbols interact in the right way which also requires algebra.

 9. Logical Thinking

 The study of algebra helps in logical thinking and enables a person to break down a problem first and then find its solution.
-Although you might not see theoretical algebraic problems on a daily basis, the exposure to algebraic equations and problems at some point in life will train your mind to think logically.
-This ability to think logically will not only help you at home but also on your workplace and enable you to take mindful decisions at any time.
+Although you might not see theoretical algebraic problems daily, exposure to algebraic equations and problems at some point in life will train your mind to think logically.
+This ability to think logically will not only help you at home but also in your workplace and enable you to make mindful decisions at any time.